 How to contact the appropriate authority

-We’d like the chance to resolve any complaints you have; however you also have the right to complain to the UK data protection regulator (the “ICO”) about how we have used your personal data.
+We’d like the chance to resolve any complaints you have; however you have the right to complain to the UK data protection regulator (the “ICO”) about how we have used your personal data.
 Their website is https://ico.org.uk/your-data-matters/raising-concerns/.
 It is possible that other regulators may also accept your complaint.